hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 </template>
 ```

-2. Or, on more complex components, add select attributes to every single use of the content tag to ensure that no html
+2. On more complex components, add select attributes to every single use of the content tag to ensure that no html
-shows up in unexpected ways on your component.
-Never use the nonspecific tag in this case.
-This will mean html not
+shows up in unexpected ways on your component. **Never use the nonspecific tag in this case!** This will mean html
-within the targets will get ignored, but you can be confident it won't lead your component astray and cause abnormal
+padded not matching a target will get ignored, but you can be confident it won't lead your component astray and
+cause abnormal
 behaviour.

 ```html